 Every office has opening hours, right?
 So should yours!
 Find your best hours to get work done, and stay in your makeshift office during those hours.
 Are you a morning person, or a night owl?
 Do you work best sitting long shifts, or do you work better in small bursts?
-Find what works best for you!
+Find what works best for you.

 It is super easy to stay on track and to get things done when you know where and when you are going to do it.
 Having a good tool for planning and structuring your work also helps, of course.

-2. Prioritise your present
+2. Prioritize your present

 Making a list of your tasks and rating them after matter of importance helps you to remember what is expected from you during the day.
-It also gives you a sense of progression that is needed when you are in a familiar setting where time sometimes can seem to stand still.
+It also gives you the sense of progression that is needed when you are in a familiar setting where time sometimes can seem to stand still.

 As the poster boy of business Richard Branson says: "The key to work-life balance is to be flexible, delegate and make some time for fun."